-Chinook Dogs are smart, sensitive, loyal individuals who respond with enthusiasm to clicker training.
-They can be highly motivated to work for treats.
-When trained with positive methods, children can help to train their puppy.
-Notice this Chinook pup's keen attention on his young trainer while he does a trick for her!
+Chinook Dogs are smart, sensitive, loyal individuals who respond with great enthusiasm to clicker training.
+Chinooks can be highly motivated to work for treats!

 "Observe a class or a client session.
 If the trainer won't let you do that, look elsewhere."